built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-conditions.md

 - `authenticated` - Which determines that the current session is authenticated.
 - `sharing` - Is the sharing flag in the platform enabled.
+- `themed` - Is the platform configured with a light and dark theme.

 ## Source Reference